Juandurdaneta/Simon-Game/README.md

 # Simon-Game
-Simon game made as a practice
+Simon game made to practice DOM manipulation using jQuery.